-- Analyze and discuss targeted vocal techniques, ensemble skills and elements of music during rehearsals. - Evaluate, in writing, the quality of their own performances by describing the uses of targeted vocal techniques and elements of music. - Demonstrate knowledge of music vocabulary. - Make informed, critical evaluations of the quality and effectiveness of performances. - Apply the evaluation criteria to their personal participation in rehearsals and curricular concerts.
+- Analyze and discuss targeted vocal techniques, ensemble skills and elements of music during rehearsals. - Evaluate, in writing, the quality of their own performances by describing the uses of targeted vocal techniques and elements of music. - Demonstrate knowledge of music vocabulary. - Identify and analyze all ascending Major and Perfect intervals as well as decending minor 2nds, 3rds, perfect 4ths and 5ths. - Make informed, critical evaluations of the quality and effectiveness of performances. - Apply the evaluation criteria to their personal participation in rehearsals and curricular concerts.